-This cost recovery proposal was initially proposed by the Guild in 2016 due to the issue of applications with little prospect of approval being submitted.
+This cost recovery proposal was initially proposed by the Pharmacy Guild of Australia (the Guild) in 2016 due to the issue of applications with little prospect of approval being submitted.

 The department considered the proposal and consulted with the Department of Finance to ensure compliance with the Charging Framework.